verifa/horizon/README.md

 ## Resources / Learning

-Check the [resources](./docs/resources.md) for some material to help you learn NATS and generally about platform engineering.
+Check the [learning](./docs/learning.md) for some material to help you learn NATS and generally about platform engineering.

-## Alternatives / Similar tools

-Horizon has no opinion about what tools/libraries/SDKs you use to communicate with external services: as you code in Go with Horizon you can do whatever you want.

-Hence, things like [Terraform](https://www.terraform.io/), [Pulumi](https://www.pulumi.com/), [Helm](https://helm.sh/), various CDKs (e.g. [AWS](https://aws.amazon.com/cdk/), [K8s](https://cdk8s.io/)), or any cloud SDK can all be used by your controllers or actors.

-At the same time, we feel that no existing Internal Development Portals/Platforms are quite the same as Horizon.

-Tools like [Backstage](https://backstage.io/) provides a "single pane of glass" but do not provide the backend for provisioning external resources.

-[Kratix](https://kratix.io/) is a "platform framework" that uses [Kubernetes](https://kubernetes.io/) to provision external resources, but requires something like [Backstage](https://backstage.io/) as a UI.

-Here is a nice visual of the [platform tooling landscape](https://platformengineering.org/platform-tooling) and Horizon would sit in the Developer Portal box.

 ## License